Christmas Gifts for People in Wheelchairs

 Wheel guards are especially popular with kids in wheelchairs because they come in almost every design and can really broadcast your personality in a fun way.

 A common issue for someone in a wheelchair is navigating the grocery store.
 The shelves are too high to reach half of the ingredients you need.
-Sometimes asking for help is embarrassing and navigating a large chair down narrow aisles can be anxiety-inducing.
+Sometimes asking for help is embarrassing and navigating a large chair down narrow aisles can be anxiety-inducing with an army of carts in the narrow aisleways.
 Avoid all the hassle and give the gift of a food subscription box.
 These boxes are delivered straight to the home with all the ingredients you need to make a healthy and delicious home-cooked meal.
-There are tons of options out ther, but here's just a few.
+There are tons of options out there, but here are just a few: